metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Set-Permission.md

 ### -User

-Principal username to which to grant specified permissions.
+Principal username or group name to which to grant specified permissions.
 Using this parameter means setting permissions on a resource.

 ```yaml